ioriayane/Hagoromo/README.md

 ### Ubuntu

 OpenSSL 1.1.1q or higher is required.
+It is built in build.sh.

 ```bash
 # checkout repo